 Wisdom is your perception.
 It governs your ability to attack with certain spells.
 It also governs your ability to resist or see through illusions and psychic attacks.

-Step 3 Abilities & Skills: Here you will choose your two class and two profession skills.
+Step 4 Abilities & Skills: Here you will choose your starting cllass abilities, two class sklls, and two profession skills.

-General skills are available to all players in the game.
+Skills are available to all players in the game.
 These skills come from training with others or pulling knowledge from books or the hypernet.
 Some of these skills may be essential to your character while others you can get by with one of your party members having.
 Using an untrained skill holds a -5 penalty.

 Bartering, Charisma + CPB vs Wisdom + Bartering or Difficulty